cloudsimplus/cloudsimplus/README.md

 - [cloudsim-plus-testbeds](cloudsim-plus-testbeds): a new module that implements some simulation testbeds in a repeatable manner, allowing a researcher to execute several simulation runs for a given experiment and collect statistical data using a scientific approach.
   It represents real testbeds implemented to assess CloudSim Plus features, providing relevant results.
 The module provides a set of class which can be used by other researchers to implement their own comprehensive testbeds.
+Different from the examples module that aims just to show how to use CloudSim Plus features, this module includes more complex simulation scenarios concerned in providing scientifically valid results.
 - [cloudsim-plus-benchmarks](cloudsim-plus-benchmarks): a new module introduced to implement micro benchmarks using the [Java Microbenchmark Harness framework (JMH)](http://openjdk.java.net/projects/code-tools/jmh/) to enable measuring critical methods of the
   CloudSim Plus API that have a high impact in the simulation framework performance.